fgandellini/now-verify-gmail/README.md

 # now-verify-gmail

-Verify a now login on a gmail account
+Verify a now login on a gmail account using a puppeteer script.